 Accompanying the purchase and sale agreement should include various attachments such as deeds, an inventory of personal property, a list of liabilities, a copy of the office lease, copies of employee agreements and more.

-Mistake #3: Not Establishing a Seller Non-Compete Agreement.
+M&A Mistake #3: Not Establishing a Seller Non-Compete Agreement

-Hurray – the transaction closes!
-But wait a minute, what’s going to stop the seller from setting up shop around the corner and continue the same line of work?
-A non-compete agreement prevents an employee or in this reference, the seller, from starting a competing business for a certain period of time after the transaction closes.
+Once the transaction closes, what’s going to stop the seller from setting up shop around the corner and continue the same line of work?
+A non-compete agreement prevents the seller from starting a competing business for a certain period of time after the transaction closes.
 If established correctly, the purchase and sale agreement should contain a covenant by the seller not to compete with the buyer that is reasonable in duration and in geographical scope.
-What do we mean by reasonable and geographical scope?
-In the Houston area, for example, there are three large counties (Harris, Fort Bend, and Montgomery) that fight for the metropolitan area’s business.
-Therefore, a substantial non-compete agreement would include these three counties.

-At Hendershot, Cannon & Hisey, P.C., we have helped our clients’ complete mergers and acquisitions, establish joint ventures, and complete other high-stakes transactions for more than 25 years.
+At Hendershot Cowart P.C., we have helped our clients’ complete mergers and acquisitions, establish joint ventures, and complete other high-stakes transactions for more than 25 years.
 Our clients have closed purchases and sales of businesses ranging from hospitals, surgery centers, and medical and dental practices to software companies, oil and gas ventures, manufacturers, distributors, and wineries.

 We build lasting client relationships by successfully addressing vital concerns such as: